 Here's where my skepticism started to melt.
 As the AI is 'listening' to the patient's story, it's also quietly, securely looking at the information I already have.
 It's connecting invisible dots.

-It sees the patient's description of a "tight band," and simultaneously notes the lack of a migraine history in their chart.
+So I think It sees the patient's description of a "tight band," and simultaneously notes the lack of a migraine history in their chart.
 It might see a lab result from two years ago showing normal blood pressure.
 It cross-references the patient's current medications to see if headaches are a side effect.
 It does in seconds what would take me 15 minutes of digging through records.

-Then, it puts together what we call a 'differential diagnosis'—basically, a list of suspects.
+I think Then, it puts together what we call a 'differential diagnosis'—basically, a list of suspects.
 For the headache patient, it might list "Tension Headache" as Suspect #1, with 85% probability.
 "Sinus Headache" might be #2 at 10%.
 And that scary brain tumor?
 It's on the list, but way down at #17 with a probability of 0.01%, along with the reasons why it's so unlikely.
 It's like the world's best medical resident has already done the prep work for me.

 "It’s funny, the AI asked me a question about my sleep that I hadn’t even thought was related.
 Turns out, it was the key.
 It felt like someone was actually listening." - Patient Feedback